DragonJ21/DragonJ21/README.md

 - 👋 Hi, I’m @DragonJ21
-- 👀 I’m interested in CyberSecurity, Networking, and Data Analysis
+- 👀 I’m interested in CyberSecurity, Networking, and iOS App development
-- 🌱 I’m currently learning Data Analysis with Python
+- 🌱 I’m currently working on a few iOS, iPadOS, and watchOS applications

 <!---